ThePolanco/ThePolanco/README.md

 #  Hi there - Welcome to my GitHub profile 👋

 Hello!
 I'm a systems engineer with experience in data analysis and a passion for data-related technologies.
-My primary focus is on using Python, SQL, and statistics to analyze data and build machine learning solutions in big data environments.
+My primary focus is on using Python, SQL, and statistics to analyze data and build machine learning solutions in big data environments, I'm also interested in the world of cybersecurity.

 ## Skills

 - 💻 Systems engineer with a passion for programming and problem-solving.
 - 📊 Data analyst with experience in data manipulation and visualization.
 - 🐍 Python programmer with knowledge in libraries like Pandas, NumPy, and Matplotlib.
+- 🔐 Exploring the world of cybersecurity
 - 📈 Strong foundation in statistics for data analysis and informed decision-making.
 - 🤖 Machine learning enthusiast with experience in building models and algorithms.
 - 📦 Interested in big data processing and analysis.